Thank you for visting the home page of Fleetwood R.N.L.I.

 The station now operates 2 lifeboats, an in-shore D-class lifeboat, D-719 Mary Elizabeth Barnes & an all-weather Shannon class lifeboat, RNLB Kenneth James Peirpoint.

-In the Summer of 2020 the station will be receiving a brand new D class in-shore lifeboat to replace our current D-class in-shore lifeboat, D719 Mary Elizabeth Barnes, which will be retiring after 11 years’ service at Fleetwood.
+In the Summer of 2020 the station was due to receive a brand new D class in-shore lifeboat D-853 to replace our current D-class in-shore lifeboat, D-719 Mary Elizabeth Barnes, which was due to retire after 11 years’ service at Fleetwood.
 This has now been delayed due to the current on going Covid-19 pandemic, D-853 is now exspected to arrive on station early 2021.